-- 1. Perform a full client backup and IDB backup (Cell Manager only). - 2.
-Create an auxiliary disk.
+- Perform a full client backup and IDB backup (Cell Manager only). - Create an auxiliary disk.

-- 3. Replace the faulty disk with a replacement disk, connect the auxiliary disk to the target system and reboot the system with the minimal operating system installed on the auxiliary disk. - 4.
+- Replace the faulty disk with a replacement disk, connect the auxiliary disk to the target system and reboot the system with the minimal operating system installed on the auxiliary disk. - b.
 Manually re-partition the replacement disk and re-establish the storage structure and make the replacement disk bootable.

-- 5. Use the standard Data Protector restore procedure to restore the boot disk of the original system onto the replacement disk (use the Restore into option). - 6.
-Shut down the system and remove the auxiliary disk.
-You do not need to shut down the system if you are using a hot-swappable hard disk drive.

-7. Reboot the system.
+- use the standard Data Protector restore procedure to restore the boot disk of the original system onto the replacement disk (use the Restore into option). - Shut down the system and remove the auxiliary disk.
+You do not need to shut down the system if you are using a hot-swappable hard disk drive. - c.
+Reboot the system.

-8. Use the standard Data Protector restore procedure to restore user and application data.
+Use the standard Data Protector restore procedure to restore user and application data.